 Third, the Bible's genealogies were also important in determining who could serve in certain roles.
 These included only Levites working in the tabernacle and temple, as well as descendants of Aaron who were to serve as high priest.
 In addition, many activities in the Mosaic Law were limited to those who could prove they were Jewish descendants.

 Fourth, the Bible's genealogies also prove many Bible prophecies.
 For example, Jesus would be a Jew from the tribe of Judah.
 He was also a descendent of both Abraham and David as Scripture predicted.

 Fifth, the Bible's genealogies also teach how God has used a wide diversity of individuals throughout history.
 For example, in the genealogy of Jesus in Matthew's Gospel, four women were mentioned, emphasizing the importance of women (especially important in the original setting of the Gospel when women were often considered of less importance than men).
 In addition, unexpected people are included in this family list.
-Rahab the prostitute was mentioned as a direct ancestor of Jesus as was Ruth, a Moabite woman Jews would not typically view positively.
+Rahab the prostitute was mentioned as a direct ancestor of Jesus as was Ruth, a Moabite woman.
 Further, many kings were listed whose lives varied in integrity, yet were still used by God in the lineage of Jesus.

 Though family lists may not seem as exciting as other parts of the Bible, each name and list represents important information that has significance in much of biblical history.
 Some of the genealogies even contain interesting information about the people's lives (for instance, the prayer of Jabez is found embedded in a genealogy in 1 Chronicles 4:9-10).
 Further, a study of these family records also offers many insights regarding application for today.